ChiemBosboom/LEXY_seqmentation/README.md

     *   It also contains the logic for generating the synthetic video sequences that mimic the cell translocation and intensity changes observed in the real LEXY videos.

 *   **`Models/`**
-    *   This directory contains the PyTorch implementations of the neural network architectures used in the study.
+    *   This directory contains the PyTorch implementations of the neural network architectures and the training scripts.
+The model architectures are consistent across files, but the scripts are tailored for different datasets and experimental setups.
-    *   `u_net_hpa.py` / `u_net_lexy.py`: Implementations of the U-Net architecture with different backbones (vanilla, VGG16, ResNet34) for training on the HPA and LEXY datasets.
-    *   `tracknet_hpa.py` / `tracknet_lexy.py`: Implementation of Track-Net, which extends U-Net by using the mask from the previous frame as an additional input channel.
-    *   `siamnet_hpa.py` / `siamnet_lexy.py`: Implementation of Siam-Net, a Siamese architecture that uses a second encoder branch to process a reference frame and mask.
+    *   `u_net_hpa.py`, `tracknet_hpa.py`, `siamnet_hpa.py`: These are the primary training scripts for the large HPA dataset.
+They use a standard train/validation split and also include code for evaluating performance on the synthetic HPA video sequences.
+    *   `u_net_lexy.py`, `tracknet_lexy.py`, `siamnet_lexy.py`: These are specialized scripts for the LEXY dataset.
+They handle the loading and preprocessing of raw `.tif` files and use cross-validation for evaluation.
+They can also load model weights pre-trained on the HPA dataset.

 *   **`Results/`**
     *   This directory contains the output `.txt` files from the model evaluation experiments.